hipvlady/MLGuru/data_science_questions.md

 - Continuously update your dataset to reflect changing economic conditions and demographics.

 While you may not be able to completely eliminate bias, these steps will help reduce it significantly.
 Remember, the goal is to be as fair and objective as possible, acknowledging and addressing biases where they exist.

+### How would you choose between Lasso and Ridge regression for a particular problem

+Choosing between Lasso (Least Absolute Shrinkage and Selection Operator) and Ridge regression (also known as L2 regularization) depends on the characteristics of your data and the specific requirements of your problem.
+Here are the key considerations:

+#### 1. **Feature Selection:**
+   - **Lasso Regression:** Lasso can zero out coefficients for less important features due to its L1 regularization.
+This is useful if you suspect some features are not important or if you want a sparse model with fewer features.
+   - **Ridge Regression:** Ridge tends to shrink coefficients for less important features but doesn't zero them out completely due to L2 regularization.
+It's better when you believe most features have an impact on the outcome.

+#### 2. **Multicollinearity:**
+   - **Lasso Regression:** Lasso might not perform well if there is high multicollinearity in the data since it might arbitrarily select one feature over another.
+   - **Ridge Regression:** Ridge handles multicollinearity better by distributing coefficients among correlated features.

+#### 3. **Number of Features vs. Number of Observations:**
+   - **Lasso Regression:** Lasso is generally preferred when the number of features is greater than the number of observations or when only a few features are expected to be significant.
+   - **Ridge Regression:** Ridge is preferable when the number of observations is much larger than the number of features.

+#### 4. **Interpretability:**
+   - **Lasso Regression:** Since Lasso can provide a sparse solution, it can be more interpretable in cases where feature selection is crucial.
+   - **Ridge Regression:** Ridge models might be less interpretable due to non-zero coefficients for most features.

+#### 5. **Bias-Variance Tradeoff:**
+   - **Lasso Regression:** Lasso can introduce more bias, especially when imposing sparsity strongly.
+   - **Ridge Regression:** Ridge tends to have lower bias but might suffer from higher variance if many small coefficients are included.

+#### 6. **Computational Considerations:**
+   - **Lasso Regression:** The computational cost can be higher, especially since it might require cross-validation to choose the regularization parameter effectively.
+   - **Ridge Regression:** Generally has lower computational cost compared to Lasso.

+#### 7. **Model Performance:**
+   - **Empirical Testing:** Often, the best way to decide between Lasso and Ridge is to try both and cross-validate to see which one performs better for your specific dataset.

+#### Example Decision Scenario:

+- If you have a dataset with thousands of features, but you suspect that only a few of them are actually important, Lasso regression would be a good starting point because of its feature elimination property.
+- On the other hand, if you have a dataset with highly correlated variables, Ridge regression might be more suitable as it can handle multicollinearity well.

+Ultimately, the choice between Lasso and Ridge regression should be guided by the characteristics of your data and the specific requirements of your problem.
+It's also common practice to try both methods and compare their performance through techniques like cross-validation.
+Additionally, Elastic Net regression, which combines L1 and L2 regularization, can sometimes offer a middle ground that captures the benefits of both methods.